 In 2007 Coach Thorvilson took over the reins as the head coach.
 The 2007 season would be a benchmark season for all future Saints soccer teams.
 The team finished 17-2-2 and lost in the “Elite 8” to eventual National Champions Lindsey Wilson College.
 In 2008 the Saints compiled a 12-7 record, captured their second straight conference title, and advanced to the finals of the conference title game.
 In 2009 Coach Thorvilson led the Saints to their third consecutive conference title.
 They won the Frontier/DAC Conference tournament and advanced to the semi-finals of the NAIA independent tournament.
 The last two seasons, 2010 and 2011, have been very similar for coach Thorvilson.
 The saints won conference championship both season, finishing the year 13-3-2 and 12-4-2 respectively.
 They won the Frontier Conference Championship and the conference tournament championship.
 They also advanced to the championship game of the unaffiliated tournament both years, losing two heartbreaking games by penalty kicks.

-Thorvilson, a native of Helena, started his college career at Gonzaga University in Spokane, WA.
-After two seasons he took a year off before transferring to Montana State Billings to complete his collegiate career.
+Thorvilson, a native of Helena, started his college career at Gonzaga University in Spokane, Wash.
+After two seasons, he took a year off before transferring to MSU-Billings to complete his collegiate career.
 He then became the assistant and goalkeeper coach for both the men’s and women’s teams at MSU-Billings.
-After two seasons, Thorvilson became the assistant at the University of Mary where he earned a Masters of Business Administration degree and helped both programs to national tournament bids (men in 2001 and women in 2002).
+After two seasons, Thorvilson became the assistant at the University of Mary, where he earned a Master of Business Administration degree and helped both programs to national tournament bids (men in 2001 and women in 2002).
 In addition, Thorvilson coached two All-Region goalkeepers with one garnering All-American honors as well.

-Gerry Scheetz is entering his sixth season as an assistant women’s soccer coach for Carroll College.
+Gerry Scheetz is entering his seventh season as an assistant women’s soccer coach for Carroll College.